nihamanchem/IITG-Stack-Overflow/README.md

 # IITG-Stack-Overflow
-A question and answer to learn, share and discuss about problems
+A question and answer to learn, share and discuss about problems.

 # Getting Started
 * clone this repo